SCM Globe

 Learn more about analyzing simulation results and see how to DOWNLOAD SIMULATION DATA to create monthly Profit & Loss Reports in “Analyzing Simulation Data“.

-[If you are using SCM Globe Professional version, supply chain data can be imported automatically by clicking on the “Generate P&L Report” button on the Simulate Screen]
+[If you are using SCM Globe Professional version, supply chain reports can be generated automatically by clicking on the “Generate P&L Report” button on the Simulate Screen]

 See information in this video as screenshots and text, plus more about modeling and simulating supply chains in a short tutorial – “Simulation Tutorial“.